-Kyogen said: "A man's hanging in a tree only by his teeth.
-Somebody asked:
+Kyogen 'A man's hanging in a tree only by his teeth.

-'Why did Bodhidharma come to China?'
-What shall he answer?"
+Somebody 'Why did Bodhidharma come to China?'
+Answer!

 (The Koan-answer is the picture's caption!)